SwiftERM Hyper-personalisation for ecommerce email marketing

 Understanding how readers are currently engaging with emails is important, but businesses also need to understand where they are falling short.
 To determine this, we asked consumers how companies could improve their email efforts.

-The most commonly requested improvement, by a nearly two one ratio, was less frequent emails.
+The most commonly requested improvement, by a nearly two-one ratio, was less frequent emails.
 Reiterating the point that if the content was not pertinent to the recipient at that precise moment it was too frequent.
-More informative content and more personalised offers were both cited by 24 per cent of respondents.
+More informative content and more personalised offers were both cited by 24 % of respondents.
 Essentially, consumers want businesses to send emails less often and include better content when they do push send.

-Regardless of their propensity to use the inbox as a hub for business and marketing emails, consumers will quickly grow irritated of marketers who abuse their emailing permissions.
-Finding the right sending frequency is a relatively simple task with current email marketing programs, and especially with powerful marketing automation platforms.
-It is often the case also that it the “unsubscribe button is to relatively available even the most loyal and admiring recipient is offer find a need to press it merely as a demonstrating of their ability to control their own destiny.
+Regardless of their propensity to use the inbox as a hub for business and marketing emails, consumers will quickly grow irritated by marketers who abuse their emailing permissions.
+Finding the right sending frequency is a relatively simple task with current email marketing programs, especially with powerful marketing automation platforms.
+It is often the case also that if the “unsubscribe button is to relatively available even the most loyal and admiring recipient is offered to find a need to press it merely as a demonstration of their ability to control their destiny.

-Expanding on the lack of personalized offers noted in the previous question, we wanted to investigate the frequency of irrelevant emails.
+Expanding on the lack of personalised offers noted in the previous question, we wanted to investigate the frequency of irrelevant emails.
 In other words, how often are people’s inboxes housing interloping emails?

 The results say far too frequently.

-When asked how often they received irrelevant emails, 49 per cent said they received meaningless emails on a daily basis.
-Nigerian inheritance opportunities, sexual enhancement pills and medical enhancement treatments included.
-Another 29 per cent confirmed that they were the victims of weekly email irrelevance.
-The humble retailers simply plying his trade getting lumped in together with everyone else.
-This means nearly 80 per cent of US adults receive emails bereft of value at least weekly.
+When asked how often they received irrelevant emails, 49 % said they received meaningless emails daily.
+Nigerian inheritance opportunities, sexual enhancement pills and medical enhancement treatments are included.
+Another 29 % confirmed that they were the victims of weekly email irrelevance.
+The humble retailers simply plying their trade getting lumped in together with everyone else.
+This means nearly 80 % of US adults receive emails bereft of value at least weekly.

 These results are disheartening, but also show the potential of better email marketing: personalisation.
 In an era of banner blindness and “native advertising” disguised to look like editorial content, consumers are too jaded and too busy for irrelevant marketing.